 Section 2.

-- therefore, which shall include a plan reasonably depicting the location, size, text, appearance and method of installation of the proposed sign to be located on the public right of way, and such additional information as the Director of Planning and Zoning may reasonably require, - such additional information as the Director of Planning and Zoning may reasonably require, has been approved by the Director of Planning and Zoning, after determining that the proposed encroachment will be reasonable, attractive and promote pedestrian and retail vitality in the Central Business District, and that there is adequate space remaining within the public right-of-way to facilitate safe circulation of pedestrian traffic.
+That no such encroachment shall be permitted unless and until an application therefore, which shall include a plan reasonably depicting the location, size, text, appearance and method of installation of the proposed sign to be located on the public right-of-way, and such additional information as the Director of Planning and Zoning may reasonably require, has been approved by the Director of Planning and Zoning, after determining that the proposed encroachment will be reasonable, attractive and promote pedestrian and retail vitality in the Central Business District, and that there is adequate space remaining within the public right-of-way to facilitate safe circulation of pedestrian traffic.
 No material change to the approved plan shall be made without prior written approval by the Director.